-In his pro bono role as Director of "Center for Asia Leadership"in the Harvard University, USA, Mr. Belal has been instrumental in arranging exchange of visits of students and fellows from Harvard University to Bangladesh on a regular basis.
+Mr. Belal, despite overwhelming engagements with his present job, continues his voluntary portfolio as President of Alumni Association of Institute of Forestry and Environmental Sciences (IFESCU), Chittagong University in his home country.
+Given his leadership and known fund raising prowess, Ambassador Belal has been working hard to establish the first-ever career development center for students of his Institute and making sure that incoming students will be much better endowed to take up the challenges of a climatically vulnerable country like Bangladesh.
+In his pro bono role as Director of "Center for Asia Leadership" in the Harvard University, USA, Mr. Belal has been instrumental in arranging exchange of visits of students and fellows from Harvard University to Bangladesh on a regular basis.
 As an active member of alumni in the Harvard and few other universities, Mr. Belal is blessed to have a vast network of friends and peers across the globe.
-Ambassador Belal looks forward to availing their good will to make the workings of TFV as a vocation for all people to bring much needed solace to the victims.
+Ambassador Belal looks forward to availing their good will to make the workings of Trust Fund for Victims as a vocation for all people to bring much needed solace to the victims.

-Personal details:
+Personal details

-Name: Sheikh Mohammed Belal (Mr.)

-Place and date of birth: Chittagong, Bangladesh, October 05, 1964.

-Marital status: Married, two children
+Name: Sheikh Mohammed Belal (Mr.) Place and date of birth: Chittagong, Bangladesh, 5 October Marital status: Married, two children Nationality: Bangladeshi Profession: Diplomat and International Foreign Service.

-Nationality: Bangladeshi

-Profession: Diplomat and International Foreign Service.